hyperionian/config-management/README.md

 ## App Deployment

-1. Make and push changes to your app repo , the Cloud Build will be triggered to deploy sample app to a GKE cluster
+1. Make and push changes to your app repo , the Cloud Build will be triggered to deploy sample app to a GKE cluster with External Ingress.
+The sample app is based on the examples provided [here](https://cloud.google.com/kubernetes-engine/docs/how-to/load-balance-ingress)

 1. Test the sample app
    ```bash